-Alternative pathway dysregulation is a central event in development of certain diseases caused by mutations or polymorphisms in FH.
-While mutations in the C-terminal domains of FH are associated with aHUS the Y402H polymorphism in domain 7 is associated with age-related macular degeneration (AMD).
+Alternative pathway dysregulation is a central event in development of certain diseases caused by mutations or polymorphisms in complement regulator factor H (FH).
+While mutations in the C-terminal domains of FH are associated with atypical hemolytic uremic syndrome (aHUS) the Y402H polymorphism in domain 7 is associated with age-related macular degeneration (AMD).

-We have shown that FH interacts with apoE via domain 7 and thereby reduces complement activation on plasma HDL particles.
+We have shown that FH interacts with apolipoprotein E (apoE) via domain 7 and thereby reduces complement activation on plasma HDL particles.
 This project aims to understand the role of FH-apoE interaction in chronic inflammatory diseases, such as atherosclerosis and Alzheimer's disease.

-Diseases caused by Group A and G beta hemolytic streptococci are common in humans.
+Diseases caused by Pneumococcus, Group A and G beta hemolytic streptococci are common in humans.
 The disease spectrum is wide, and some of the disease manifestations, such as erysipelas, may reoccur.
 Host susceptibility to streptococcal disease varies, which may be due to characteristics of the bacterium or genetic or immunological susceptibility of the host.

-In our studies we aim at finding new biomarkers for diagnostics of streptococcal disease and for predicting invasiveness of the bacterial strain.
-In this work we utilize sequencing, mass spectrometry and wide array of bioinformatics tools.
+In our studies, we aim to understand the role of microbial virulence factors in the invasiveness of the bacterial strain and in inducing chronic inflammation in age-related diseases such as atherosclerosis and Alzheimer's disease.
+In this work, we utilize sequencing, mass spectrometry and wide array of bioinformatics tools.

-Inability of FH to discriminate between own and foreign surfaces leads to atypical hemolytic uremic syndrome (aHUS) characterized by destruction of host's own cells.
+Inability of FH to discriminate between own and foreign surfaces leads to aHUS characterized by destruction of host's own cells.
 We have previously shown that microbial molecules can modify self surfaces sensitizing our cells to complement mediated attack.

-This project aims to solve open questions in pathogenesis of atypical HUS, and especially those cases where infections or anti-FH autoantibodies cause the disease, and to reveal the similarities and differences in binding of FH to surfaces of pathogenic microbes and host cells.
-The project might lead to finding of new treatment options for aHUS or infections caused by microbes.
+This project aims to solve open questions in pathogenesis of aHUS, and especially those cases where infections or anti-FH autoantibodies cause the disease, and to reveal the similarities and differences in binding of FH to surfaces of pathogenic microbes and host surfaces.
+The project might lead to finding of new treatment options for aHUS or infections caused by different microbes.